Links

 • Query specific fields

-• Using SELECT * FROM ... pulls all of the columns, which can make queries run more slowly.
-When it makes sense, query only the fields you need to investigate.
-For example, you may want to query SELECT user_name, event_name FROM ...
+• Using SELECT * FROM ... pulls all columns, which can slow down queries.
+When possible, query only the fields you need to investigate.
+For example, SELECT user_name, event_name FROM ....

 • Summarize

-• Summaries are faster to run compared to querying full records.
+• Summaries are faster to run than querying full records.
 This is especially helpful when investigating logs over a large period of time, or in a situation where you are unsure how much data exists over the time you are investigating.

 • Instead of querying the full data set, you can use count(*) and group by a time range, which will run more quickly and help you determine a more narrow timeframe to subsequently query.